open-sauced/intro/CONTRIBUTING.md

 Follow these steps to add a new chapter to our course:

-1. **Locate the documentation folder**

-   Navigate to the folder in this repository where the documentation is stored in the [open-sauced / intro](https://github.com/open-sauced/intro).
-Typically, this folder is named "docs" i.e. [open-sauced / docs](https://github.com/open-sauced/docs)

-2. **Create a new Markdown file**
+1. **Create a new Markdown file**

-   If your new chapter is a standalone document, create a new Markdown (`.md`) file within the documentation folder.

-   Name the file in a way that reflects the content of the chapter.
-For example, `new-chapter.md`.
+   Create a new Markdown (`.md`) file in the root and name the file to reflect the chapter's content.
+For example, `intro.md` for introduction.

    > NOTE: Be sure to follow naming conventions.
-Notice that files are not capitalized, and in place of spaces between words, there are hyphens.
+Notice that file names are not capitalized, and there are hyphens in place of spaces between words.

-3. **Determine the chapter's number**
+2. **Determine the chapter's number**

    We have specific conventions for numbering chapters to maintain a consistent structure.